Music Speaks When Words Don’t: Using Music in Substance Abuse Therapy

 While customized care plans are essential to our treatment, music often becomes the unifier that brings clients together.
 Ultimately, our main priority for care at Recovery Unplugged is the “Client Experience.”

-Our interactive groups and creative methods allow clients to not only receive information but to have an experience in treatment.
+Our interactive groups and creative methods allow clients to not only receive information but also have experience in treatment.
 People remember experiences better than information.
 Our goal is for clients to attach and “anchor” information to their experiences at Recovery Unplugged to be able to apply the skills and information learned in treatment to their lives in recovery.

 Discover The Affirmative: Utilizing Music Therapy as a Powerful Recovery Tool